-The types of poles currently available for utility use are wood, steel, concrete, and composite.
-The challenge for FortisBC is to maintain its existing wood poles while at the same time giving fair consideration to wood pole alternatives for future replacements.
+Pole types currently available for utility use are wood, steel, concrete, and composite.
+The challenge for FortisBC is to maintain its existing wood poles while at the same time considering wood pole alternatives for future replacements.
 The replacement structure must not only meet the requirements for transmission and distribution, but also the conditions of the environment, and the necessity to minimize costs.